Vikramaditya: Navaratnas

 However, many scholars consider Jyotirvidabharana a literary forgery written after Kalidasa's death.
 According to V. V. Mirashi, who dates the work to the 12th century, it could not have been composed by Kalidasa because it contains grammatical errors.
 There is no mention of such Navaratnas in earlier literature, and D. C. Sircar calls Jyotirvidabharana "absolutely worthless for historical purposes".

 There is no historical evidence indicating that the nine scholars were contemporary figures or proteges of the same king.
 Vararuchi is believed to have lived around the third or fourth century CE.
 Although Kalidasa's lifetime is debated, most historians place him around the fifth century; Varahamihira is known to have lived in the sixth century.
 Dhanavantari was the author of a medical glossary (a nighantu), but his lifetime is uncertain.
 Amarasimha cannot be dated with certainty either, but his lexicon uses works by Dhanavantari and Kalidasa; therefore, he cannot be dated to the first century BCE (Vikramaditya is said to have established an era in 57 BCE).
 Little is known about Shanku, Vetalabhatta, Kshapanaka and Ghatakarpara.
 Some Jain writers identify Siddhasena Divakara as Kshapanaka, but this is not accepted by historians.

 Kalidasa is the only figure whose association with Vikramaditya is mentioned in works earlier than Jyotirvidabharana.
 According to Rajasekhara's Kāvyamimāṃsa (10th century), Bhoja's Sringara Prakasa and Kshemendra's Auchitya-Vichara-Charcha (both 11th century), Vikramaditya sent Kalidasa as his ambassador to the Kuntala country (present-day Uttara Kannada).
 However, the historicity of these reports is doubtful.

-The same Jyothirvidabharana also mentions that Kalidasa, along with the other Navarathnas mentioned above, claimed to have worked in the court of Vikramaditya, the one who defeated the Roman Emperor Roma Sakadhipathya and dragged him in the streets of Ujjayini.